Spend £300 on Any Products in Our Makita Build Your Own Kit Range and Receive a FREE DML186 LED Flashlight Worth £18! >

 What is a Hole Saw?

-A hole saw is a circular saw blade with teeth on the outside edge.
-It is mounted on an arbor, which is a rod that fits into a drill chuck.
-When the drill is turned on, the hole saw rotates and cuts through the material.
+A hole saw is a circular saw blade with teeth on its outer edge.
+Mounted on an arbor - a rod that fits into a drill chuck - the hole saw rotates when the drill is turned on, cutting through the material.
+Unlike standard drill bits, hole saws can create larger diameter holes without removing the core material, making them efficient and powerful.

 Parts of a Hole Saw